mit-pdos/go-nfsd/artifact/README.md

 We've cloned several repositories for you into the VM, most notably:

-- https://github.com/mit-pdos/go-journal (located at `~/go-journal`) implements
+- https://github.com/mit-pdos/go-journal (located at `~/code/go-journal`)
-  GoJournal on top of a disk.
+  implements GoJournal on top of a disk.
 The `jrnl` package as the top-level API.
 - https://github.com/mit-pdos/go-nfsd (located at `~/go-nfsd`): includes
   SimpleNFS and GoNFS.
-SimpleNFS is in `simple/`, and the binary for `GoNFS` is `cmd/go-nfsd` (which imports various packages in this repo).
+SimpleNFS is in `simple/`, and the binary for `GoNFS` is `cmd/go-nfsd`.
 The artifact is implemented with several scripts in `eval` in this repo.
 - https://github.com/mit-pdos/perennial (located at `~/perennial`): the
   Perennial framework and all program proofs for GoJournal and SimpleNFS.